Keyboard shortcuts

 Using The Viewable

-to use the viewable, we can leverage the builder pattern we just implemented, followed by a call to .into()
+to use the viewable, we can leverage the builder pattern we just implemented, followed by a call to .into().

+In this case, we're only using on_delete.
 This will cause the viewable to add a delete button, but to forfeit the edit button.

 impl App {